CanDIG/Vault-Helper-Tool/README.md

 ```
 ## Verify that Data in Vault

-Use the following vault commmand to list out the users in vault:
+Use the following vault command to list out the users in vault:
 ```
 $ vault list identity/entity/name
 ```
-And the following command to read all the information associated with a particual user:
+And the following command to read all the information associated with a particular user:
 ```
 $ vault read identity/entity/name/{user-name}
 ```